swl2013/.github/profile/README.md

 </table>

 Hi, I'm Shane.
 I like programming and learning things. \
-Currently in progress of learning C/C++, Frontend JS and NodeJS. \
+Currently in progress of learning C/C++, Frontend JS and NodeJS.
-My discord is `swl2013`.